All Products

 2. In the left navigation pane, click Integration Management.

-3. On the Integrated Environments tab, select Container Service, search for the environment by ACK cluster name, and then click the target environment.
+3. On the Integrated Environments tab, select Container Service, search for your ACK cluster by name, and click the target environment.

 image